Cultural norms, traditions and values. Cultural traditions, values, norms

 The concept of "culture"

-It is believed that the word "culture" derived from Latin word « colere" which means to cultivate, or cultivate the soil.
-In the Middle Ages, this word began to denote a progressive method of cultivating cereals, thus the term " agriculture"- the art of agriculture.
-But in 18th and 19th centuries. they began to use it in relation to people - if a person was distinguished by grace of manners and erudition, he was considered "cultural".
-Then this term was applied mainly to aristocrats in order to separate them from the "uncivilized" common people. german word Culture also meant a high level of civilization.
+It is believed that the word "culture" derived from Latin word « colere", which means to cultivate, or cultivate the soil.
+In the Middle Ages, this word came to mean a progressive method of cultivating grains, thus the term " agriculture"- the art of agriculture.
+But in XVIII and XIX centuries. they began to use it in relation to people - if a person was distinguished by elegance of manners and erudition, he was considered "cultural".
+At that time, the term was applied mainly to aristocrats in order to separate them from the “uncultured” common people.
+German word "Kultur" also meant a high level of civilization.

-human activity, a stage of social consciousness.
+human activity, stage of social consciousness.

-culture is a set of methods and techniques of human
+Culture - is a set of methods and techniques of human

 activities (both material and spiritual), expressed in objects,

-Today under culture broadly understood as all kinds
+Today under culture broadly understand all types

 transformative human activity, as well as its results.

-Cultural norms
+Cultural Norms

-(prohibiting certain types of behavior) and prescriptive
+(prohibiting one or another type of behavior) and prescriptive

 (prescribing a certain type of behavior) norms; norms formal

-(clearly articulated and documented) and
+(clearly formulated and documented) and

 collective consciousness), etc.